 If you want to give a more original touch to your paintings, you can choose unframed canvases.
 They will look like they have just come out of the artist’s workshop!
 You can find unframed canvases here

-Choosing your art might be overwhelming, but hopefully with this article you might be able to do it faster, and to create a clean and beautiful environment.
+Choosing your art from latest art trends might be overwhelming, but hopefully with this article you might be able to do it faster, and to create a clean and beautiful environment.

 “Creativity takes courage.” – Henri Matisse.